Researchers Job Offers

 Specific Requirements

-Experience in writing scientific publications, preparing research reports, and delivering conference presentations.
+- Experience in writing scientific publications and conference presentations.

 - an atmosphere of respect and cooperation